 2. No one may be subjected to torture, or to treatment or punishments or treatments that are cruel, degrading or inhumane....

 The freedom to demonstrate is generally protected in Article 29.
-Article 53 provides:
+Article 53 provides as follows:

 1. Citizens shall have the right to assemble, peacefully and without arms, even in places open to the public without the need for authorization.

 2. The right to demonstrate shall be recognized for all citizens.

 3. Assembly, when it is to occur in places open to the public, and demonstration must be communicated to the appropriate authorities in advance, under the terms of the law.

 Article 244 of the Constitution governs the police:

 1. The police shall have the responsibility of defending democratic legality, preventing crime and ensuring internal security, public order and the exercise of the rights of citizens.

 2. Police measures shall be foreseen in the law and obey the principles of legality, of necessity, of adequacy and of proportionality and shall be used with respect for the rights, freedoms and guarantees of citizens.